Get free weekly resources from us!

 Choosing—and yes, it’s a choice—to follow well means you exercise three simple values when it comes to your leader: You communicate proactively.
 You’re clear and concise.
 You give the benefit of the doubt.

 Here’s the truth: Your leader cares…a lot.
-But he or she has limited time.
+But they have limited time.
 Value that time.
 Do your homework.
 Present clear, concise, unemotional, solution-oriented information.
 Equip your leader with the information to make a decision.
 Don’t lull him or her to sleep with details.
 Think through logical next questions and have answers prepared.
 Give your leader the background knowledge needed, your recommended solutions, and then time to digest the information.
 Don’t make it personal.

 This bears repeating: Your leader cares.
 And even when a decision has a negative impact on you, your team, or your ministry, guard against the temptation to believe that a negative outcome for you was the goal.
 Unintended outcomes are part of life.
 No one (especially your leader) woke up this morning conspiring against you.
 So guard your heart—and your mouth.
 Give your leader the benefit of the doubt.
 If you really need to address a problem, respect and love your leader enough to support him or her publicly and address the issue privately.
 Being a leader worth following means you demonstrate what makes a great follower.
 If you don’t follow well, how can you ask others to do the same?